4.3.2.2 LetsEncrypt DNS challenge in production

 Traefik supported DNS Challenge APIs

-Traefik supports APIs for the following cloud DNS providers:
+Traefik supports APIs for the following cloud DNS providers and the secrets required can be passed to the Traefik service as environment variables:

 In this example, Google Domains is the configured provider.
-The environment variable GOOGLE_DOMAINS_ACCESS_TOKEN is manually added to the Github environment as a secret.
+The environment secret GOOGLE_DOMAINS_ACCESS_TOKEN would be manually added to the Github environment.

 environment: